Scott Ritchie

 Biography

-Scott Ritchie, Ph.D., is Professor of Language and Literacy Education in the Department of Elementary and Early Childhood Education at Kennesaw State University and Affiliate in the Gender and Women's Studies Program.
-A former grassroots community organizer, P-5 classroom teacher/administrator, literacy coach, Dismantling Racism trainer, and Professional Liaison for Diversity for the Bagwell College of Education, Dr. Ritchie teaches courses in undergraduate and graduate literacy education, educational equity and social justice, gender and women's studies, and qualitative research methods.
+Scott Ritchie, Ph.D. (he/they) is Professor of Language and Literacy Education in the Department of Elementary and Early Childhood Education at Kennesaw State University and affiliate faculty in the Gender and Women's Studies Program.
+A former P-5 classroom teacher and administrator, literacy coach, Dismantling Racism trainer, and Professional Liaison for Diversity for the Bagwell College of Education, Scott teaches courses in undergraduate and graduate literacy education, educational equity and social justice, gender and women's studies, and qualitative research methods.

 Education